 - Low-fat or nonfat dairy products

-- Have yogurt and pro-biotics as they aid indigestion.
+- Have yoghurt and pro-biotics as they aid in digestion.

 - Avoid high fat and spicy foods.